NCAA DIVISION II BASKETBALL COLLEGES Complete D2 List

 Miles College – Fairfield, Alabama – Private – Southern Intercollegiate Athletic Conference – NCAA D2

-Millersville University of Pennsylvania – Millersville, Pennsylvania – Public – Pennsylvania State Athletic Conference – NCAA D2
+Millersville University – Millersville, Pennsylvania – Public – Pennsylvania State Athletic Conference – NCAA D2

 Minot State University – Minot, North Dakota – Public – Northern Sun Intercollegiate Conference – NCAA D2